JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Here!”
 I said to Douglas as I gave him a joystick to play.

 “Wow!
 Look at that!”
-Beven’s dad said as Douglas played the game.
-“You have fun now, I gotta do some work…” he said as he moved towards the front of the apartment, grabbed some rags and a bottle and started to rub stuff on the furniture.
-He was clearly stripping paint from the wood.
-The fumes were strong and I started to feel dizzy.
-Nobody else seemed to be affected so I spoke up and asked Beven’s mom if she could open up the kitchen window.
+Beven’s dad said as he peered at Douglas playing the game.
+“You have fun now, I gotta do some work…” he said as he moved towards the front of the apartment, grabbed some rags and a bottle of something and started to rub the stuff on to the furniture.

+He was clearly stripping paint from the wood since the fumes were pretty intense.
+Intense enough that  started to feel dizzy.
+Nobody else seemed to be affected by the fumes so I spoke up and asked Beven’s mom if she could open up the kitchen window.
 “Oh, okay Jack,” she said again using my name as if it was a stick she was poking me with.

 She reached over to open the window and in a few seconds the air cooled up a bit and was easier to breathe.
 “Thank you,” I said as she looked down on the washing machine.